banner

 NRI: Importance level, 11 indicates very important.

-TYPE: Indicates what type the NALU is.
+TYPE: Indicates what type this NALU is.

 Thus, it can be seen that both 61 and 41 are actually P frames (type value is 1), but with different importance levels (their NRI values are 11BIN and 10BIN respectively).

-H264 (NAL Introduction and I Frame Judgment)#
+H264 (Introduction to NAL and I Frame Judgment)#

 (2) The 2nd and 3rd bits are the reference level.